-MATLAB, Simulink and Stateflow are well suited for developing industrial controls for motors, power generation, robotics, and process automation systems.
+Simulink and Stateflow are used by OEMs and suppliers to develop powertrain, chassis, safety, body, infotainment, and other automotive system designs.
 Using executable specifications instead of static diagrams accelerates design, clearly expresses the algorithm’s intended behavior, and enables early verification and validation.
-Key design features supported include mechatronics component development using Simscape™ models and software component development using Model blocks.
+Key architecture and design features supported include AUTOSAR software component modeling and floating- to fixed-point data conversion using Fixed-Point Designer™.

 Embedded Coder® generates embedded code from design models.
-The code can be used for system on-target rapid prototyping or embedded code deployment.
-With on-target rapid prototyping, you prototype algorithms on the existing (or emulated) production processors, saving hardware cost while improving execution fidelity.
-With embedded code generation, ANSI/ISO C or C++ is generated by default for any device.
-In addition, code is easily optimized for specific microcontrollers using flexible APIs.
+The code can be used for on-target rapid prototyping or production code deployment.
+With on-target rapid prototyping, algorithms are run on the actual or emulated production ECU, reducing hardware cost and improving execution fidelity.
+With production code generation, ANSI/ISO C or C++ is generated by default for any device.
+In addition, code is easily optimized for specific MCUs or DSPs using flexible APIs.
 Integrating hand-written code during simulation or code generation is supported using the legacy code tool, preserving your software investment and enabling incremental adoption of code generation technology.

-Processor-in-the-loop (PIL) and hardware-in-the-loop (HIL) testing form the cornerstone of industrial controls verification by automating test and comparison of software and system execution with the reference model behavior.
-Creating a PIL test environment is supported using Embedded Coder or direct connection to your processor boards. xPC Target™ enables hardware-in-the-loop testing on any PC by generating and executing real-time code from Simulink plant models.
+Software-in-the-loop (SIL) and processor-in-the-loop (PIL) testing form the cornerstone of production code verification by automating execution and comparison of code results with reference model behavior.
+Creating an environment to test your specific ECU is supported using PIL APIs.
 Bidirectional linking of model and code allows you to trace each line to every block and state in the model, aiding debugging and verification.
 Optional support for commonly used IDEs and processors is available using Embedded Coder.
-Finally, Polyspace® code verifiers let you examine generated or hand-written code for possible run-time errors and MISRA C-2004 code compliance.
+Finally, Polyspace® code verifiers let you examine generated or hand-written code for possible run-time errors and MISRA C®-2004 code compliance.

 Creating a PIL Environment (Example)

-IEC 61508 is the primary safety standard for industrial controls.
-TÜV SÜD has certified Embedded Coder and Polyspace code verifiers, including MISRA C-2004 code analyzer, to IEC 61508.
-TÜV SÜD has also certified Simulink PLC Coder to IEC 61508 and its process automation industry adaptation IEC 61511.
-The TÜV SÜD certificates and certification reports are available in IEC Certification Kit.
+ISO 26262 and IEC 61508 automotive safety standards are important for chassis and safety applications.
+TÜV SÜD has certified Embedded Coder and Polyspace code verifiers, including MISRA C-2004 code analysis, to ISO 26262 and IEC 61508.
+The TÜV SÜD certificates and certification reports are available in the IEC Certification Kit.
 TÜV SÜD certifications are based on application-specific verification and validation workflows that are also provided in the IEC Certification Kit.